 A Happy Fit

 At Happy Fit Footwear we understand the difficulties many people face getting shoes to fit.
 We stock footwear in larger and smaller sizes, and shoes designed with wide or narrow feet in mind.
-And if we don’t have the style you like in your size, we will order it in for you if it’s available.
+Our orthopaedic footwear range caters to adults and children with more complex needs.

 Bunions are one of the most common foot deformities, and are most prevalent in women.
 Our staff will help you select footwear least likely to irritate the bunion, and also shoes that can help conceal the deformity.
 If you wear orthotics this should also be considered, and our staff will direct you to shoes with removable foot beds or our more stable shoes.